farling42/fvtt-pdf-pager/README.md

 The first string in each line should be the name of the PDF field, and the second string in each line should be the path within the Actor in which to store the data.
 (The full list of Actor fields can be found by using the "Inspect Data" button in the Actor window title bar.)

 More complicated attributes can be handled by defining setValue and getValue functions (see below).

+#### Mapping to an Item on the Actor/Item

+It is possible to reference entries in the `items` array of the Actor using a syntax similar to the following:

+`items[type=spell,system.level=7][3].system.preparation.prepared`

+The `[type=spell,system.level=7]` describes a list of fields which must match on the item in order for it to be considered (e.g. a spell with a level of 7).
+All entries which match this first selection are then sorted alphabetically and then the `[3]` index into that sorted array (The first entry in the list is `[0]`) is picked out and the `system.preparation.prepared` attribute of that particular item is linked to the field in the PDF.

 ### Loading data from an already filled PDF